platten/WhereMaJamzAt/README.markdown

 Intro:
 -------

 I needed to try out some web scrapping.
-You see there is this radio I like to listen to.
+You see there is this radio station I like to listen to.
 Or at least used to like to listen to it... when it was available outside the US, and I thought it might be nice to create a playlist of songs so I could "emulate" the experience.
 Maybe without the useless talk.
-So this is how WhereMaJamzAt.
+So this is how WhereMaJamzAt came into existence.

-BTW: I condone piracy, so this is just for educational purposes.
+BTW: I do not condone piracy, so this is just for educational purposes ONLY.

 Where: